 ”Choice” obviously recognized the difficulty in selecting a mattress in a retail environment where you only have a relatively short opportunity to test the mattress properly.
 A ‘Comfort Guarantee’ can help you select a mattress that is perfect for you by allowing you time to test it at home.
-If, after a short period of time, you’re not comfortable, you can exchange it for a different one or—even better—get your money back and start again in another store.
-Both of our Relax Bedding stores, in Joondalup and Mandurah, offer a free comprehensive guarantee; we believe it’s an absolute necessity.
-A number of bedding industry operators have now introduced it but a few things may still be unclear: What exactly is it?
-Does it cost anything?
-What does it cover?
-How long does it last? and Do I really need it?
-Well, if you’re thinking of upgrading your mattress here are some things you should be aware of and some things to look out for.
+If, after a short period of time, you’re not comfortable, you can exchange it for a different one or—even better in our stores, get your money back.
+Both of our Relax Bedding stores, in Mandurah and Malaga, offer a free comprehensive guarantee; we believe it’s only fair.
+However, largely due to delivery or return issues, most mattresses ordered online from our ‘warehouse’ can not be covered.

 What’s the difference between a comfort guarantee and a warranty?

 All mattresses come with a manufacturer’s warranty, usually about 10 years for a good quality one.
 This is a structural warranty that the manufacturer provides that covers the quality of materials and workmanship used in the manufacture of the mattress.
 Don’t confuse this with a mattress comfort guarantee, which is usually provided by the retailer.